 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take methylphenidate exactly as directed.

-You should thoroughly chew the chewable tablets and then drink a full glass (at least 8 ounces [240 milliliters]) of water or other liquid.
-If you take the chewable tablet without enough liquid, the tablet may swell and block your throat and may cause you to choke.
+You should thoroughly chew the immediate-release chewable tablets and then drink a full glass (at least 8 ounces [240 milliliters]) of water or other liquid.
+If you take the immediate-release chewable tablet without enough liquid, the tablet may swell and block your throat and may cause you to choke.
 If you have chest pain, vomiting, or trouble swallowing or breathing after taking the chewable tablet, you should call your doctor or get emergency medical treatment immediately.

-Swallow the intermediate acting and long-acting extended-release tablets and capsules whole; do not split, chew, or crush them.
+Swallow the intermediate-acting and long-acting tablets and capsules whole; do not split, chew, or crush them.
 However, if you cannot swallow the long-acting capsules (Aptensio XR, Metadate CD, Ritalin LA), you may carefully open the capsules and sprinkle the entire contents on a tablespoon of cool or room temperature applesauce.
 Swallow (without chewing) this mixture immediately after preparation and then drink a glass of water to make sure you have swallowed all of the medicine.
 Do not store the mixture for future use.